-This project is a starting point of an academic project by several students at Fraunhofer IPK in Germany which has interviewed a representative sampling of fourteen of the ventilator teams.
-This work is almost done and quite impressive, and will be published soon.
+This project is a starting point of an academic project by several students at Fraunhofer IPK in Germany which has interviewed a representative sampling of the ventilator teams.

 VentMon

 The VentMon project has been the main effort of myself since March, and was only possible due to extraordinary contributions from volunteer public inventor Lauria Clarke, who has now taken a job.